-PSBT’s annual film festival and forum, the Open Frame, provides a space and context for serious engagement with documentary films from India and across theworld, representing diverse voices and experiences, providing valuable insights into the contemporary times and a platform for training in filmmaking, film appreciation, understanding and exploring the medium and expanding its boundaries.
+PSBT’s annual film festival and forum, the Open Frame, provided a space and context for serious engagement with documentary films from India and across the world, representing diverse voices and experiences, providing valuable insights into the contemporary times and a platform for training in filmmaking, film appreciation, understanding and exploring the medium and expanding its boundaries.
 It is attended in large numbers by film enthusiasts, filmmakers and students of film and media.

-The hallmark of Open Frame is to move beyond the passive viewing of films to an active involvement of the audience with the films.
-The emphasis of the Festival is on discussions, dialogue, conversations and debates triggered by the films.
-In addition, we host a variety of professional and student workshops on multiple elements of filmmaking.
+To move beyond the passive viewing of films to an active involvement of the audience with the films, was the hallmark of the Open Frame.
+The emphasis of the Festival was on discussions, dialogue, conversations and debates triggered by the films.
+In addition, we held a variety of professional and student workshops on multiple elements of filmmaking.

-Open Frame has, over the years, explored a very wide range of subjects and themes: human rights, livelihood, environment, feminism and development to conflict, diversity and politics.
+Open Frame, over the years, explored a very wide range of subjects and themes: human rights, livelihood, environment, feminism and development to conflict, diversity and politics.